3 bad patient moving habits we need to stop sharing

-The old ways of lifting and moving can really hurt us
+The old ways of lifting and moving patients can really hurt EMS providers and cut short a promising EMS career

 It's your first shift; you're nervous and not quite sure what to do.
 Your new partner walks into quarters, complete with street swagger and just enough attitude to make you cringe.
 As a new medic it's only natural to watch this guy like a hawk, to learn from him, to emulate him because he possesses the knowledge that you crave.